wmalyk/katacoda-scenarios/hello-world2/step3.md

 - Scroll down the page to the `Service Chain` Canvas

-- Drag the components into an arrangement as found in the use-case PDF (http://99.252.137.208:8048/UseCase.pdf) - notice, you are effectively recreating the diagram to describe the implemention of the use-case.
+- Drag the components into an arrangement as found in the use-case PDF (http://99.252.137.208:8048/UseCase.pdf - slide 1) - notice, you are effectively recreating the diagram to describe the implemention of the use-case.

 - Connect the components by double-clicking on a node, then double-clicking on the node you want it to connect to (if you make a mistake, just right-click the connection line to remove it).